-Northern Nevada’s Green Industry Training Program had its seventh basic training series of eight classes for industry workers in 2017.
-Topics included plant diseases, weeds, soils, insects, landscapes, turfgrass, integrated pest management, pesticide safety and plant identification.
-Extension taught eight advanced classes for continuing education credits for certification and licensing, including four in English and Spanish.
-Bilingual classes included pesticide safety, integrated pest management, hands-on pruning and planting techniques.
-Other topics were managing trees during drought and keeping urban trees alive with limited water.
+Northern Nevada’s Green Industry Training Program had its ninth basic training series of 8 classes for industry workers in 2019.
+Topics included plant diseases, weeds, soils, insects, landscapes, turfgrass, integrated pest management (IPM), pesticide safety and plant identification.
+Extension taught 15 advanced classes for continuing education credits for certification and licensing, including 5 in English and Spanish.
+Bilingual classes included pesticide safety, IPM, hands-on pruning and planting techniques.

 Southern Nevada’s Basic Principles of Landscape Management taught 410 commercial clients in 2017, including 71 Spanish-speakers.
 Topics included pruning trees, integrated pest management and general landscaping.
 Extension, Clark County's botanical gardens was used for hands-on learning with 55 students.
 Extension also trained arborists in New Mexico and worked on a Best Practices for Arborists Program.